basecamp/kamal/README.md

 ## Configuration

-### Using .env to load required environment variables
+### Using .env file to load required environment variables

 MRSK uses [dotenv](https://github.com/bkeepers/dotenv) to automatically load environment variables set in the `.env` file present in the application root.
 This file can be used to set variables like `MRSK_REGISTRY_PASSWORD` or database passwords.
 But for this reason you must ensure that .env files are not checked into Git or included in your Dockerfile!
 The format is just key-value like: